 Grants.
-Students receive grants on the basis of financial need and do not need to repay them.
+Students receive grants on the basis of financial need d to repay them and do not need to repay them.

 Westmont College Grants-These grants assist students in meeting college costs and are offered depending on financial need and satisfactory academic performance.